azuredemoenvironment/ade/CONTRIBUTING.md

 [ade-app](https://github.com/azuredemoenvironment/ade-app).

-As is required in the normal ADE workflow, you'll need a **custom domain** that **you own and/or can update the DNS nameserver entries for**, as well as a **PFX-formatted** SSL certificate for deploying SSL/TLS secured services.
+As is required in the normal ADE workflow, you'll need a **custom domain** that **you own and/or have access to update the DNS nameserver entries for**, as well as a **PFX-formatted** SSL certificate for that domain to deploy SSL/TLS secured services.
 We recommend that you copy your PFX certificate to `src/azuredemoenvironment/ade/data/` and rename the file to `wildcard.pfx`.

-You should have a directory structure similar to this (in addition to all the checked out ADE code):
+After that setup, you should have a directory structure similar to the following, in addition to the checked out code structures:

 - src (or existing source directory)
   - azuredemoenvironment